What is share trading?

 What affects stock prices?

-Share prices fluctuate constantly in the short term according to investor demand, which is driven by factors like news events, market fundamentals, the macro economy and market sentiment.
-For instance, if a supermarket chain announces that its sales have been growing at a faster than expected rate, its shares may rise as investors price in the likelihood of higher earnings growth.
-Alternatively, a negative piece of economic data – such as job figures or GDP – may spark fears of a recession or tougher trading conditions and lead to a market-wide sell-off.
+For instance, if a supermarket chain announces that its sales have been growing faster than expected, its shares may rise as investors price in the likelihood of higher earnings growth.
+On the other hand, a negative piece of economic data – such as job figures or GDP – may spark fears of a recession and lead to a market-wide sell-off.

 Share prices fluctuate constantly in the short term according to investor demand, which is driven by factors like news events, market fundamentals, the macro economy and market sentiment.